Ranmanuyan/lei_liu.github.io/_pages/publications.md

 ---

 ## Journal Publications
-* A branch-and-bound approach for the two-machine flow shop stochastic scheduling problem to minimize the value-at-risk, submitted.
+* **Lei Liu**, Marcello Urgo, <q>A branch-and-bound approach for the two-machine flow shop stochastic scheduling problem to minimize the value-at-risk</q>, submitted.

 ## Conferences